StableDifferenceTeam/StableDiffGimp/README.md

 ## Installation
 ***
-1. Download GIMP or verify, that you own the newest version of GIMP
+1. Download GIMP or verify that you have the newest version of GIMP
 2. Clone [The Stable Diff Gimp Repository](https://github.com/StableDifferenceTeam/StableDiffGimp.git) by typing `git clone https://github.com/StableDifferenceTeam/StableDiffGimp.git` in your terminal
 3. Go to GIMP and add the Plugin to the list of plugins:
     - Open GIMP